When it comes to leaders — people who are in charge — we want them to have certain qualities.

 In this story, we’ll hear about a wise, honest and fair leader who’s ready to step down--and the contest he holds to decide who will take his place!

-Versions of “The Emperor's Challenge” originally come from China.
+Our story is called “The Emperor's Challenge.”
+Versions of this tale originally come from China.

 Voices in this episode include: Tracy Lynn Olivera, Maurice Emmanuel Parent, Jeff Song, Delores King Williams, Christine Toy Johnson and Nikki SooHoo.
 Check out Christine in the national tour of the hit Broadway musical, Come From Away.
 And grown-ups: look for her on Marvel’s Iron Fist on Netflix.
 Grown-ups also can see Nikki SooHoo on Paramount Network’s Heathers, as well as The Resident on FOX.
 And kids, listen for Nikki’s voice on Star Wars Resistance on the Disney Channel, and Shimmer and Shine on Nickelodeon.

-This story was adapted for Circle Round by Rebecca Sheir and edited by Executive Producer, Jessica Alpert.
+This story was adapted for Circle Round by Rebecca Sheir.
+It was edited by Jessica Alpert.
 Original music and sound design by Eric Shimelonis.
 Our artist is Sabina Hahn.